Thermopower in an anisotropic two-dimensional Weyl semimetal: Thermopower in presence of a weak magnetic field

 The approach used in the preceding section is valid in the strong magnetic field limit, namely $\hbar\,\omega_c\ll\mu$.
-However, at small magnetic fields, quasiparticle scatterings must be taken into account using the Boltzmann's quasi-classical theory.
-Within this theory, the thermoelectric coefficients can be expressed as (see Eq.~(\ref{eq:transcoeff})):
+However, at small magnetic fields, quasiparticle scatterings can be taken into account using the Boltzmann's quasi-classical theory.
+Within this theory, the thermoelectric coefficients can be expressed as: